Young female nurse holding a newborn baby

 Some of the day-to-day responsibilities of Neonatal Nurses include:

-• Assisting and participating with deliveries of high-risk newborns
+- Assisting and participating in deliveries of high-risk newborns

 Neonatal Nurse Practitioners work within a neonatal intensive care unit (NICU).
 As previously mentioned, there are four levels of the NICU, each providing varying levels of care depending on the infant’s condition.

-Some Neonatal Nurses may also work in clinics and community-based settings to provide continuing care for infants who have been discharged from the NICU.
+Neonatal Nurses may also work in outpatient clinics and pediatric offices or provide home health care services, offering continued support for infants after discharge.

 How Long Does It Take to Become a Neonatal Nurse?